Kaduna: History

 Kaduna was founded by British colonists in 1900.
-The first British governor of Northern Nigeria, Sir Frederick Lugard, chose the present site for development due to its proximity to the Lagos-Kano Railway.
+The first British governor of Northern Nigeria, Sir Frederick Lugard, chose the site for development due to its proximity to the Lagos-Kano Railway.
 It became the capital of Nigeria's former Northern Region in 1917, and retained this status until 1967.
-The city is still influential as the headquarters of various political, military and cultural organizations, especially in Northern Nigeria.
+The city is still influential as the headquarters of various political, military and cultural organisations, especially in Northern Nigeria.

-In 1976, when the General Murtala Mohammed administration created seven new states in Nigeria, North Central State, with capital at Kaduna, was renamed Kaduna State.
-It was made up of the two colonial period Provinces of Zaria and Katsina.
-When in 1991, the number of states in the country was increased from twenty-one to thirty, Katsina Province became Katsina State, while the old Zaria Province became the new Kaduna State.
+In 1976, when the General Murtala Mohammed administration created seven new states in Nigeria, North Central State was renamed Kaduna State, along with its capital.
+The state was made up of the two colonial period Provinces of Zaria and Katsina.
+In 1991, the number of states in the country was increased from twenty-one to thirty, after which Katsina Province became Katsina State, while the old Zaria Province became the new Kaduna State.
 There are twenty-three local government areas (LGAs) in the state, although the number of ethnic groups is much larger.